eudaq/eudaq/README.md

 MSBUILD.exe EUDAQ.sln /p:Configuration=Release

+or install into eudaq\bin by running

+MSBUILD.exe INSTALL.vcxproj /p:Configuration=Release

-Note: when using "Visual Express 2013" and pthreads-w32 2.9.1, you might require "Visual C++ Redistributable for Visual Studio 2012": download from http://www.microsoft.com/en-us/download/details.aspx?id=30679 and install.
+Note on "moc.exe - System Error: The program can't start because MSVCP110.dll is missing from your computer.": when using "Visual Express 2013" and pthreads-w32 2.9.1, you might require "Visual C++ Redistributable for Visual Studio 2012": download (either x86 or x64) from http://www.microsoft.com/en-us/download/details.aspx?id=30679 and install.

 3. Development: